Navigating Uncertainty: A Decision Framework

 Decision Journal

-Document your reasoning in real-time:
+Document your reasoning in real-time:- What you knew

 - What you assumed